Writing and refactoring code (C++)

 Right click on a code file in your project and choose Generate graph of include files to see a graph of which files are included by other files.

-Place the cursor on or just after any type, keyword or function and press F1 to go directly to the relevant MSDN reference topic.
+Place the cursor on or just after any type, keyword or function and press F1 to go directly to the relevant reference topic on docs.microsoft.com.
 F1 also works on items in the error list, and in many dialog boxes.

 To easily navigate to any window or tool in Visual Studio, simply type its name in the Quick Launch window in the upper right corner of the UI.
 The auto-completion list will filter as you type.